By Mr Jeffrey Aniba-Waia and Margaret Harvey

 The collaborators: co-created by Torres Strait, Saibaian elder, knowledge custodian and storyteller, Mr Jeffrey Aniba-Waia and his niece, theatre maker Margaret Harvey of production company The Jo Ze Sparks.

-Woer Wayepa was first presented at the Cairns Indigenous Art Fair (CIAF) Opening Night 2018 as a 14 minute piece by The Jo Ze Sparks within the Torres Strait Islander Researchers Community of Practice and their research project, Meriba buay – ngalpan wakaythoemamay (We come together to share our thinking).
+Woer Wayepa was first presented at the Cairns Indigenous Art Fair (CIAF) Opening Night 2018 as a 14 minute piece by The Jo Ze Sparks within the Torres Strait Islander Researchers Community of Practice, and the funded research project: Meriba buay – ngalpan wakaythoemamay (We come together to share our thinking): Evaluating a Community of Practice for Torres Strait Islander Health and Well-being.
+This research project was funded by the Lowitja Institute for Aboriginal and Torres Strait Islander Health Research.

 QPAC was fortunate to host an intensive creative development period with the company to further progress the work.
 We are excited to be working alongside The Jo Ze Sparks in bringing this important work to the stage in 2020.